StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 You don't see Skribble Electronic Signature after right-clicking on the document?
 Please contact your OneDrive admin.

-- Activate signing with Skribble if you're signing for the first time or if you haven't signed for a long time

 - Click **Activate and continue with signing**

+You'll have to activate signing with Skribble if you're signing for the first time or if you haven't signed for a long time.

 - **Log in** with your **Skribble account**